Quantitative marked length spectrum rigidity: Abstract

 \section{Abstract}

 We consider a closed Riemannian manifold $M$ of negative curvature and dimension at least 3 with marked length spectrum sufficiently close (multiplicatively) to that of a locally symmetric space $N$.
 Using the methods in \cite{ham99symplectic}, we show the volumes of $M$ and $N$ are approximately equal.
 We then show the smooth map $F: M \to N$ constructed in \cite{BCGnegcurv} is a diffeomorphism with derivative bounds close to 1 and depending on the ratio of the two marked length spectrum functions.
 Thus, we refine the results in \cite{ham99symplectic} and \cite{BCGnegcurv}, which show $M$ and $N$ are isometric if their marked length spectra are equal.
-We also prove a similar result for compact negatively curved surfaces using the methods of \cite{otalMLS} together with a version of the Gromov compactness theorem \cite{greenewu, pughc1}.
+We also prove a similar result for closed negatively curved surfaces using the methods of \cite{otalMLS} and \cite{pughc1}.